 While recreational marijuana has yet to be legalized in Arizona, the state did pass laws in 2011 that allowed the distribution and use of medical marijuana for qualified individuals.
 With Proposition 203, Arizona became the 14th state to legalize the use of medical marijuana, followed quickly by New Jersey and Washington, DC.
-In 2016, recreational legalization barely failed on the ballot but was reintroduced by Smart and Safe Arizona in 2020.
-The initiative received enough signatures to put legalization back on the ballot, but Arizona’s 2020 legislative season ended before the initiative was officially put to a vote.
-Because of this, Arizona remains one of the harshest states for illegal marijuana possession.
-Hopefully, 2021 will be a promising year for legalization efforts.
+In 2016, recreational legalization barely failed on the ballot but was reintroduced by the advocacy group Smart and Safe Arizona in 2020.
+The initiative received enough signatures to put legalization back on the ballot, and voters will be able to make their voices heard in November of 2020.
+Stay tuned for updates after the election!

 Since recreational marijuana is still illegal, state-verified medical marijuana dispensaries are the only type available.
 As of January 2020, there are roughly 100 dispensaries throughout the state, with the greater Phoenix area home to the majority (Phoenix alone has over 20 different state-verified medical dispensaries).

 To purchase marijuana from a state-licensed medical cannabis dispensary in Arizona, you must be registered with the state as a medical marijuana patient.
 Additionally, you must be an adult over 18 years old to qualify and purchase on your own accord.
 When buying marijuana from a dispensary, you must provide government-issued identification and proof of your digital medical marijuana card (via bar code on a smartphone or a printed copy).
 Individuals without proof of their status as a medical marijuana patient will not be allowed to purchase from any dispensary within the state.